microfossil/particle-classification-examples/docs/index.rst

 Particle Classification
 ===================================================

-Welcome to the help and tutorial documentation for the ForamTrier program and particle classification Tensorflow library created by Ross Marchant.
+Welcome to the help and tutorial documentation for the ParticleTrieur program and particle classification Tensorflow library created by Ross Marchant.

+`Download ParticleTrieur 2.0.8-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4McJvELPIdKp6aogA?e=9LoF76>`_

 Overview
 --------